 Slowly PRESS the trigger as smoothly as possible while the sight is in the vicinity of your target.
 You’ll notice I say “press” instead of “pull” and that’s deliberate, as a PULL usually leads to you involuntarily jerking the trigger in anticipation of the gun going off.
 As you practice, you be able to hold your gun more steady and the sights will move around less on target as your muscle tone improves.
-The goal here is to complete the full trigger press until the gun’s action releases – without moving the sights off target and you not knowing the exact point of the gun firing.
-Just accept the little bit of wobble.
+The goal here is to complete the full trigger press until the gun’s hammer or striker (firing pin) releases, being driven forward by spring pressure to fire the cartridge – without moving the sights off target and you not knowing the exact point of the gun firing.
+So just accept the little bit of wobble.

 Those of you who will be using a double action pistol will notice a heavier trigger pull than when using a single action described above.
-This is because you will be cocking the hammer (at least partly), in this case the trigger needs to be pulled considerably more of a distance before it lets off and fires.
+This is because you will be cocking the hammer (or at least partly), in this case the trigger needs to be pulled considerably more of a distance before it lets off and fires.
 Here it is usually the case that you will in pulling it that far that you have a tendency to also rotate the pistol in your wrist, (being hard for the beginner to not squeeze the whole hand).
 When this happens a right handed shooter will normally shoot low and to the left.
-This can be compensated for by doing dry firing and learning the gun, by rapidly pulling the trigger about 80%, then shift into the more squeezing mode for the final firing.
+This can be compensated for by doing dry firing and learning the gun.
+On these versions, you can learn to by rapidly pulling the trigger about 80%, then shift into the more controlled pull mode for the final firing.

 Certain newer generation semi-autos which use a striker/(firing pin) are designed so that the striker does not go all the way forward as on the older models, but is caught midway, this allows a double action pistol to have a lesser trigger pull.
 It is still safe in that if it was accidently jarred off (dropped), it does not have enough energy to fire the round.
 Therefore many of these are manufactured without a manual safety.

 One thing to consider is that if using a semi-auto, the slide has to move rearward AND again forward to make this type of firearm function.
 They are designed to be held rigidly.
 There is a situation called "Limp wrist" shooting, whereby the pistol will not cycle properly.
-If you do not hold it in a fashion where the gun moves rearward on it's own at firing, you have probably not locked your elbow.
+What happens here is you need to hold it in a fashion where the gun does not moves rearward on it's own at firing, loosing the energy required to fully cycle the firearm.
 This allows the whole pistol to move under recoil, where the pistol's slide is the only thing that can move to operate properly.
-Do not confuse the pistol rising under recoil with vertical rearward movement.
+If this is the case, you have probably not locked your elbow.
+Now do not confuse the pistol rising under recoil with vertical rearward movement.

 Now do not get disheartened by my somewhat negative elaborations above, as each gun could have it's idiosyncrasies, but that is where practice comes in.
-Get to know your gun.
+Get to know how to safely handle your gun.